You’ve published your form and the responses are coming in. In this section, you’ll learn how to start analyzing them through the Analytics screen.

 Filter each of these metrics by Date range, Version, and Device by using the drop-downs available.

-Select any of the three key metrics, responses, average time taken, and completion rate, to view more data and fine-tune your forms.
+Select any of the four key metrics, responses, average time taken, completion rate and workflow responses to view more data and fine-tune your forms.

 The responses metric tracks form responses.
 Select it to view a graph of your responses over time.
 Hover over this graph see the exact number of responses for specific dates.